 We even made a coffee break somewhere on the way, and I couldn’t stop myself from capturing that beautiful green thing that carried us here.

 For a traveller, it’s important to understand that by taking a bus (or a train) the journey itself becomes more interesting, romantic, adventurous, and an integral part of their travel experiences.
 Because sometimes, it’s not just about ‘getting there’ but the scenic route is worth the wait.
-So take it slow, take it all in, and take The Road Less Travelled.
+So take it slow and take it all in.

-And when you’re in Switzerland, such an idea becomes more valid, for Switzerland has been always known for its dramatic landscapes and an unrealistically beautiful countryside.
+And when you’re in Switzerland, such an idea becomes more valid, for Switzerland is a beautiful destination and has been always known for its dramatic landscapes and an unrealistically romantic countryside.

 During my entire 2 months in Europe, I travelled in buses more than in trains, and this was for one big reason, buses were cheaper.
 Often, way cheaper than trains.
 Where a train ride would cost me 50 Euros, the bus cost 30 Euros, or sometimes even less.
 And I personally found them just as comfortable.
-Taking buses is moreover one of the few effective budget travel tips for Europe.
+Taking buses is moreover a great way to budget travel in Europe.

 Though of course a few train rides, especially if you’re travelling inside Germany or France or Switzerland is a no miss (to get an experience), if you’re short on cash, and don’t mind spending a few extra hours travelling, then buses can just be your ideal travel companion!

 Have you also backpacked across Europe?
-What was your favorite journey?
+What was your favourite journey?
 And how did you travel?

 If you like what I write, why not Subscribe to my monthly newsletter (shared only once every month!) and receive useful tips and free giveaways in your inbox.